sangvo235/SmartRecruit/README.md

 - Integration with ML Component for Resume Upload
 - Cloud Storage
 - Deployment

+Extra:
+- User able to add/change account details on frontend
+- Recruiter to add job listing on frontend

 # Software Required 💻
 Before starting please have the following installed.